raspereza/WTauId/README.md

 Example :

-./Fitting.sh tauId_MediumIso.txt
+./Fitting.sh MediumIso

-This will create mlfit.root mlfit_tau_MediumIso.root.
+This will create mlfit_tauId_MediumIso.root.
 This file is then used to plot posfit distributions of fitted variables (mT(mu,MET) in the W*->mu+v control region and mT(tau,MET) in the W*->tau+v signal region).
-One can also inspect result of the fit as follows:

-root -l mlfit_tau_MediumIso.root